wsbankenstein/terminal-msg/README.md

 ---

-Feel free to get in touch `(Bankenstein#9377, u/Gaevleflammen, or Ye Olde Pull Request)` and contribute ideas!
+Feel free to get in touch `(@bankenstein:matrix.org, bankenstein@proton.me, or Ye Olde Pull Request)` and contribute ideas!

 ---